 Change in hormone levels

-During the menopause, women experience declining levels of oestrogen and progesterone which can have a drastic impact on your sleep.
+During the menopause, women experience declining levels of oestrogen and progesterone which can have a drastic impact on their sleep.

 Oestrogen is important for managing the level of magnesium in the body.
-This is a chemical which allows your muscles to relax, so low levels make it more difficult to fall asleep.
+This is a chemical that allows your muscles to relax, so low levels make it more difficult to fall asleep.